bboc/s3patterns/prioritized-backlog.md

 Things you need to track in the backlog:

-* a **unique reference numbe**r for each work item, so you can reference the item in other documents or systems
+* a **unique reference number** for each work item, so you can reference the item in other documents or systems
 * a **title or short description** of the work item
 * the **order of work items**
 * **dependencies**: other work items this item is dependent on or related to